 Secondly, as I’ve discussed in other posts, yoga is especially effective at improving sleep, and reducing stress.

-Third, as I outline below, yoga improves mindfulness, and this helps you adapt your eating patterns.
+Third, as I outline below, as well as this video (& especially the description) on mindful eating, yoga improves mindfulness, and this helps you adapt your eating patterns.

 Fourth, yoga can now be done in-studio or with an online course for yoga, or both.
-It’s easy to create your day around, at home, in lunch hours, or out-of-work time.
+It’s easy to create your day around getting yoga done, at home, in lunch hours, or out-of-work time.

 Other ways yoga helps brain health